Rich(ard) Dawson

 Acclaimed singer-songwriter Rich(ard) Dawson performs live in the Brewery Arts Theatre to mark the release of his new LP, End of the Middle.

-While Dawson is no stranger to big musical ideas, be it opening his 2022 album The Ruby Cord with a world-building 41-minute track or writing epic songs from the perspective of a seed in collaboration with the Finnish experimental rock band Circle, here Dawson dials everything down.
+Dawson is no stranger to big musical ideas.
+From opening his 2022 album The Ruby Cord with a world-building 41-minute track or writing epic songs from the perspective of a seed in collaboration with the Finnish experimental rock band Circle, Dawson dials everything down.
 “Everything is held back and soft.”
 By stripping things to a bare bones essence, what is revealed is a remarkably poised, oddly elegant and beautiful collection of songs – unquestionably some of Dawson’s finest work to date.

 The title of the new album End of the Middle is a suitably slippery contradiction, one that invites multiple interpretations: Middle-aging?
 Middle-class?
 The middle-point of Dawson’s career?
 The centre of a record?
 Centrism in general?
 Polarisation?
 The possibility of having a balanced discussion about basically anything?
 Stuck in the middle with you?
 Middle England?
 Decide for yourself when the album is released on February 14th 2025.